nav87pow/Portfolio/README.md

 Git & GitHub – Version control and deployment.

 🤖 AI Assistance
-I utilized ChatGPT as a coding companion for assistance with JavaScript during the development process.
+I used ChatGPT as a coding companion to assist with JavaScript during the development process.

 📂 Website Structure
 Home Page – Intro section , project showcase and profesional expirense.